flurinduerst/WPSeed/README.md

 ## Workflow
 #### General
 * you can use any TLD for local development.
 WPSeed assumes you're using `.vm` for "virtual machine".
-If you want to use a different TLD make sure to change `.vm` to your preffered TLD in `Vagrantfile`, `gulpfile.js` and `functions-wpsetup.php`.
+If you want to use a different TLD make sure to change `.vm` to your preffered TLD in `gulpfile.js` and `functions-wpsetup.php`.

 #### Gulp
 WPSeed uses npm to manage development-modules aswell as frontend-modules and [gulp](https://gulpjs.com) to compile assets from `assets` to `dist`.
 For details see `gulpfile.js`.